AverWasTaken/WebDesign/README.md

 1. Click on any folder to see the corresponding project.
 2. Open the HTML file in your browser to view the page.

+## Disclaimer!

+This is only for Web Design 1, so far I dont have a repo for Web Design 2.
+Maybe soon though :)

 ## Feedback

 If you have any suggestions or feedback, feel free to create an issue or send a pull request!